 By Christina Aiello

 Do you want to learn more about SAVO behind the scenes?
 If so, you’re in luck.
-We are pleased to introduce our new blog series: Geek of the Month!
-Each month we’ll highlight one of our exceptional employees, so that you can get to know more about them and why they are such an integral part of the SAVO community.
+We are pleased to introduce our new blog series: The Art and Science of!
+Each month we’ll highlight one of our exceptional employees, so that you can get to know more about them and why what they do is such an integral part of the SAVO community.

-To get this show on the road, we’re excited to introduce Staci Black.
+To get this show on the road, we will be looking into The Art and Science of: Product management.
+We’re excited to introduce Staci Black to tell us a little more about her role in product management.
 Staci has been a loyal SAVOite for a little over 2 years now and is excited to share her journey!

 Tell us a little about yourself and your role at SAVO.

 Hi, I’m Staci Black and I’m a Product Owner at SAVO.
 In short, my role is to maximize the value that SAVO products deliver to our customers.
 I spend a lot of my time creating models and processes that help us build better software, identify user needs, prioritize pain points, and eliminate risk.
 I also collaborate with Developers, UX, and other stakeholders at SAVO to tie it all together.